-The annual Sydney Gay and Lesbian Mardi Gras parade, held this year on March 4, is a celebration of diverse sexualities and genders in Australia.
+The annual Sydney Gay and Lesbian Mardi Gras parade is a celebration of diverse sexualities and genders in Australia.
 The parade includes people wearing colourful and elaborate costumes that often take months to prepare.
 Let's learn about words we can use when talking about making a costume.

 A 'costume' can refer to clothes that are worn in order to look like someone or something else.